 Christian Chabot, CEO & co-founder

-Christian Chabot is CEO and Co-founder of Tableau Software, one of the fastest growing analytics companies in the world.
-Christian co-founded Tableau and has led the company to eight consecutive years of record sales and customer growth.
+Christian Chabot is Chairman, CEO and Co-founder of Tableau Software (NYSE: DATA), one of the fastest growing technology companies in the world.
+Christian has led the company to nine consecutive years of record sales and customer growth.
 Prior to Tableau, Christian was with Softbank Venture Capital, where he specialized in enterprise software.
-Before Softbank, Christian was CEO and co-founder of BeeLine Software, a pioneer of next-generation digital mapping technology.
-BeeLine was acquired by Vicinity Corporation (NASDAQ: VCNT).
+Before that, Christian was CEO and co-founder of BeeLine Software, a pioneer of next-generation mapping technology.
+BeeLine was acquired by Vicinity Corporation.
 Christian started his career as a data analyst at Cornerstone Research, an economic consulting firm, where he first became a bona fide data geek.
 He is the author of Understanding the Euro: The Clear and Concise Guide to the Trans-European Currency (McGraw-Hill, 1998), which he wrote as a Robert Bosch Foundation Fellow.
 He holds an MBA from Stanford University, an M.Sc from the University of Sussex, and a BS from Stanford’s School of Engineering.

 When asked why he co-founded Tableau, he answers simply, “Making data easy to see and understand is one of the great opportunities of our time.”Close